Genealogy Resources in the Charles F. Cummings New Jersey Information Center - Newark Public Library

 Return to New Jersey Information Center Home Page

+Doing a genealogy project?
+Newark Public Library can help!
 Please read the information below about NJ/Newark resources and if you have more questions submit them here (if an obit request here) we are always happy to help!

+For the below resources, if you are unable to come in to the library, please submit your question here or if an obituary request here.
 A fee of $15 for up to three obits, or 10 pages of copies, and 30 minutes research will apply for out-of-state residents.
 There is a limit of three (3) obituary, death notice, or article lookups or 30 minutes research per month per patron.
+If you have a project that requires more than 30 minutes of research please see our Gateway Service fees.
+We also recommend using a professional researcher.

-The information files of the Newark News (index at the TOP of the page) also have hundreds of thousands of topics and may have a file on any prominent relatives such as police officers, judges, storeowners, politicans, principals, sports stars, etc.
+The information files of the Newark News (index at the TOP of the page) also have hundreds of thousands of topics and may have a file on any prominent relatives such as police officers, judges, storeowners, politicians, principals, sports stars, etc.

 Places to look for a date of death: